hacksparrow/mongoose-pages/README.md

 With anchoring, you get to work with `docsPerPage`, but lose the concept of `pageNumber`; instead you work with an `anchorId`.

 An anchor id is the document id which is used as a marker for making the query to MongoDB.
 Basically you tell Mongo, "Give me `docsPerPage` items from `anchorId` onwards".

-The document with the `anchorId` is not included in the result.
+If the anchor id is not passed, it is assumed to be making a request for the first page.
+You get the `nextAnchorId` value from the result of the first page, to request for the second page etc. The document with the `anchorId` is not included in the result.

 **NOTE**: For pagination via anchoring, you will need to use an autoincrementing `_id` value; the default implementation of `_id` works just fine.
-If you don't like the default implementation of `_id`, you will need implement something of your own, which is numerically auto incrementing.
+If you don't like the default implementation of `_id`, you will need to implement `_id` of your own, which numerically autoincrements.

 The result object will have the following structure.